unic/sledge/docs/src/main/markdown/sledge-architecture.md

 - The packages for installation (bundles, CRX packages)
 - The deployment descriptor file _sledgefile.xml_

+The _sledgefile.xml_ defines:

+- Which environment configurations are available
+- Which packages are available

 The internal structure of an Application Package is defined by the _ApplicationPackageExtractor_.

 ### ApplicationPackageExtractor